fbpixelLower Left Abdominal Pain in Women: Causes & How to Treat | Thomson Medical

 • Pelvic inflammatory disease (PID):

-• An infection affecting the female reproductive organs, such as the ovaries, fallopian tubes, and uterus, causes lower abdominal pain, abnormal vaginal discharge, fever, vaginal bleeding, and pain during intercourse.
+• An infection affecting the female reproductive organs, such as the ovaries, fallopian tubes, and uterus, caused by sexually transmitted bacteria.
+It can cause lower abdominal pain, abnormal vaginal discharge, fever, vaginal bleeding, and pain during intercourse.

 • Irritable bowel syndrome (IBS):